BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 time of life; and, lo, Sarah thy wife shall have a son.
 And Sarah heard it in the tent door, which was behind him.

+18:11 Now Abraham and Sarah were old and well stricken in age; and it ceased to be with Sarah after the manner of women.

+18:12 Therefore Sarah laughed within herself, saying, After I am waxed old shall I have pleasure, my lord being old also?
+18:13 And the LORD said unto Abraham, Wherefore did Sarah laugh, saying, Shall I of a surety bear a child, which am old?
+18:14 Is any thing too hard for the LORD?
+At the time appointed I will return unto thee, according to the time of life, and Sarah shall have a son.

+18:15 Then Sarah denied, saying, I laughed not; for she was afraid.
+And he said, Nay; but thou didst laugh.

+18:16 And the men rose up from thence, and looked toward Sodom: and Abraham went with them to bring them on the way.

+18:17 And the LORD said, Shall I hide from Abraham that thing which I
+do: 18:18

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the